HERE ARE THE GUESTS FOR 2018 !

-The Brooklyn based creator, currently working on THE RED HOOK at Webtoon (www.webtoon.com) is a combination of talent, culture and lots of fun!
-We're hugely proud to have him at the Jewish Comic Con with probably a lot of surprises in his pocket…
+The Brooklyn based creator, currently working on THE RED HOOK and WARCRY at Line Webtoon (www.webtoon.com) is a combination of talent, culture and lots of fun!
+We're hugely proud to have him AGAIN at the Jewish Comic Con with probably a lot of surprises in his pocket…

 Danny Fingeroth was a longtime editor and writer for Marvel Comics.
 He is the author of Superman on the Couch: What Superheroes Really Tell Us About Ourselves and Our Society; Disguised as Clark Kent: Jews, Comics and the Creation of the Superhero; The Rough Guide to Graphic Novels; In addition to tabling at our con, Danny will moderate the panels, along with Arie Kaplan.